 The Board is cognisant of the importance of ESG principles and believes that each portfolio company should behave responsibly towards the environment and society, whilst operating in line with governance best practice.
-The Directors are pleased to report that the Manager has increased its focus on ESG and has integrated the core criteria into its investment appraisal process.
-Additionally, a robust framework has been developed to ensure that any ESG considerations are monitored and managed carefully throughout the period of investment.
+The Directors are pleased to report that the Manager has increased its focus on ESG and integrated these criteria into its investment appraisal process.
+Additionally, a robust framework has been developed to ensure that ESG considerations are monitored and managed carefully throughout the period of investment.